 Diversity considerations in research design module

-Once you’ve answered the question “Do diversity considerations apply to your proposed research design?”, use the text box provided (maximum 1,700 characters) to indicate how diversity considerations are applicable or not to your research proposal.
+Once you’ve answered yes or no to the question “Do diversity considerations apply to your proposed research design?”, use the text box provided (maximum 1,700 characters) to indicate how diversity considerations are applicable or not to your research proposal.

-Before completing this module, make sure to carefully read the Guide to Including Diversity Considerations in Research Design for Doctoral and Postdoctoral Award Applicants.
+Before completing this module, read the Guide to Including Diversity Considerations in Research Design for Doctoral and Postdoctoral Award Applicants.

 Note: Although mandatory, this module is not subject to merit review and is not shared with committee members.

-You should include up-to-date official transcripts of all undergraduate and graduate studies in the application.
-Retain the paper copy of any uploaded transcripts, as you may be asked to provide it for verification purposes.
+Include up-to-date official transcripts of all undergraduate and graduate studies in the application.
+Retain the paper copy of any uploaded transcripts, as you could be asked to provide it for verification purposes.